YAtechnologies/platform-challenge/README.md

 Once you have the above-mentioned tools installed you can run `pnpm install` to install the npm/Typescript dependencies.

+For your convenience, we also provided a `.gitpod.yml` file so you can have an already setup environment on GitPod.
+Simply click "Open in Gitpod" button above.

 ## About the challenge
 The challenge is about showcasing your ability to implement and manage infrastructure using code.
 You'll need to use Hashicups.